What’s the Bottom Line?

 - A 2010 meta-analysis of 17 clinical trials concluded that massage therapy may help to reduce depression.

-- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women suffering from depression, a 2012 NCCIH-funded randomized controlled trial showed.
+- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women with depression, a 2012 NCCIH-funded randomized controlled trial showed.
 Also, the women’s babies weighed more than babies born to women who didn’t receive the therapy.

 - However, a 2013 research review concluded that there is not enough evidence to determine if massage helps pregnant mothers with depression.